YoshiyukiKono/datastax-astra-python-fastapi/README.md

 ## Configure

-Please edit `astra_main.py` by following the instructions provied in the AstraDB control plane (on the Connect tab of the database dashboard).
+Please edit `astra_main.py` by following the instructions provided in the AstraDB control plane (on the Connect tab of the database dashboard).

 ## Usage